A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Relaxed trust-region method

-where $\Delta_{\Jhat_r}(\mu)$ can be computed without explicitly evaluating $\Jhat_h$ at $\mu \in \Params$.
-We again emphasize that, in the original formulation, the reduced functional is based on a global RB method.
-We refer to \cite{paper1,paper2} for corresponding a posteriori error estimation results.
-If the reduced scheme instead stems from a localized model reduction approach, we abbreviate the resulting method as the TR-LRB method.
-A particular variant of such a localized approach will be discussed and analyzed below (see \cref{prop:LOD_reduced_functional}).
+While the algorithm is not restricted to it, in \cite{paper1,paper2,QGVW2017}, global RB methods have been used, which is why the algorithm is often abbreviated as the TR-RB method, cf.~\cref{rem:generality}.
+We refer to \cite{paper1,paper2} for corresponding a posteriori error estimation results in the global RB case.
+A particular variant of a localized RB (LRB) approach will be discussed and analyzed in \cref{prop:LOD_reduced_functional}, where also respective error estimates are derived.